-I did not personally know Interim Dean Alvin Williams, currently Professor at the University of South Alabama.
+I did not personally know Interim Dean Alvin Williams, currently a Professor at the University of South Alabama.
 I doubt we said a dozen words to each other in over twenty years in the College of Business at USM.
-Nevertheless, Williams in a letter to President Saunders insisted that I be fired for several reasons but, under oath, admitted he had no evidence to support them: "As I sit here today, I have no specifics."
+Nevertheless, Williams in a letter to President Saunders insisted that I be fired for several reasons but, under oath, admitted he had no evidence to support any them.
+A preamble to answer after answer, he said: "As I sit here today, I have no specifics."
+But that didn't stop him from insisting that I be fired.

 I did get to know Williams professionally when he insisted under oath that plagiarism (copying "without proper citation") is ethically correct conduct as long as you get permission from the true author(s).
-"Copying without proper citation" is the phrase Charles Jordan used to rationalize his own behavior and the behavior Williams unreservedly approves.
-(Jordan used the phrase when he asked permission to copy another's words "without proper citation," after he had been caught plagiarizing another school's AACSB submission documents.
-That's right.
-He asked for permission after he was caught.)
-And the permission, they insist, transformed plagiarism to proper conduct.
+As noted above, copying another's words "without proper citation" is the phrase Charles Jordan used to rationalize his own behavior and is the behavior Williams unreservedly approves.
+(Jordan used the phrase when he asked permission to copy another's words "without proper citation," after he had been caught plagiarizing another school's AACSB submission documents.)
+Permission, they insist, transformed plagiarism to proper conduct.

-I recommend that readers review the case studies that provide documents in support of Williams' and Jordan's misconduct and warped view regarding plagiarism: "Is Accreditation a Reliable Authority on Academic Quality" and "University and AACSB Diversity."
+I recommend that readers review the case studies that provide documents showing Williams' and Jordan's misconduct and warped view regarding plagiarism: "Is Accreditation a Reliable Authority on Academic Quality" and "University and AACSB Diversity."

-Williams crouched over a hundred comments with, "As I sit here today..."
+Williams couched dozens of comments with, "As I sit here today..."
 "As I sit here today" very quickly sounded like a nervous twitch of a liar.
-You can decide how truthful Williams is in his deposition.
+You can decide how truthful Williams is in his own words from his deposition.

-The following is the actual sworn testimony of Alvin Williams, taken on June 4, 2008, in the case, DePree v.
+The following is the sworn testimony of Alvin Williams, taken on June 4, 2008, in the case, DePree v.
 University of Southern Mississippi (Q. is my attorney's questions directed to Williams; A. is Williams' responses.):

-- Q. What I'm asking you about is statements that indicated animosity [against DePree that Williams wrote in a letter to President Saunders insisting DePree be fired]. - A. There were probably comments that I've heard around the building, again, about Dr. Depree's website.
-Again, I have heard those comments just in passing in general. - Q. Can you tell me who? - A. I don't have a specific name as I sit here today. - Q. They [Munn, Jackson, Anderson, Pate, Clark, Jordan] didn't like [DePree's] website? - A. My guess is to the extent that unfavorable things were said on the website if they had looked at it they probably would not have been -- would not have appreciated some of the comments... - Q. So tell me this, why did you wait ... to do something about this [fear as expressed by Munn, Jackson, Clark, Pate, and Posey] ...? - A. There were certain ongoing concern about their safety...
+Q. What I'm asking you about is statements that indicated animosity [against DePree that Williams wrote in a letter to President Saunders insisting DePree be fired].

+A. There were probably comments that I've heard around the building, again, about Dr. Depree's website [USMNews.net].
+Again, I have heard those comments just in passing in general.

+Q. Can you tell me who?

+A. I don't have a specific name as I sit here today.

+Q. They [Munn, Jackson, Anderson, Pate, Clark, Jordan] didn't like [DePree's] website?

+A. My guess is to the extent that unfavorable things were said on the website if they had looked at it they probably would not have been -- would not have appreciated some of the comments...

+Q. So tell me this, why did you wait ... to do something about this [fear as expressed by Munn, Jackson, Clark, Pate, and Posey] ...?

+A. There were certain ongoing concern about their safety...